BrokenShell/Fortuna/README.md

 ### TruffleShuffle

-`TruffleShuffle` is a stateful wide selector intended for tables where general uniformity is desirable but locally clumpy output is not.
+`TruffleShuffle` is a stateful wide selector designed for broad uniformity with reduced localized clumping.
 It shuffles the table once, then moves through that permutation by randomized short distances:

 ```python
 encounter = Fortuna.TruffleShuffle(